 Marc's views on some local issues

-The city must strive to use every dollar effectively and efficiently.
+Taxes and fees--The city must strive to use every dollar effectively and efficiently.
 The more we succeed at this, the more we can deliver for people and services that need it the most, while being fair and responsible to those who pay the taxes and fees.
 We should limit the growth of total city taxes and fees to the local government inflation index used by the Massachusetts Municipal Association, and we should only consider a Proposition 2 1/2 override to support a clearly established capital need.
 Taxes should represent a fair and shared sacrifice.
 Northampton should never give tax breaks to developers or businesses.

 Fees collected for water, sewer, and stormwater funds should only go for those specific services.
 We should seek a more easily administered and fairer process for assessing fees (including a possible exemption of stormwater fees for land outside the flood walls or in parts of the city not connected to city sewers).